nomelif/time-diff/README.md

 TimeDiffPlot requires Matplotlib, Numpy and Scipy.

-TimeDiffText and TimeDiffPlot are both written in python 2.7 and compatile with Mac OSX and Linux.
+TimeDiffText and TimeDiffPlot are both written in python 2.7 (though it should be backwards-compatible with 2.6) and compatile with Mac OSX and Linux.

 TimeDiff 1.15